Braille: Observation

 Every year on 4 January, World Braille Day is observed internationally to commemorate the birth of Louis Braille and to recognize his efforts.
 Although the event is not considered a public holiday, it has been recognized by the United Nations as an official day of celebration since 2019.

 The 200th anniversary of the launch of braille was celebrated in 2024.
 In the UK, the Royal National Institute of Blind People has held celebrations from September 2024 until August 2025.

-Braille devices
+Devices

-There is a variety of contemporary electronic devices that serve the needs of blind people that operate in Braille, such as refreshable braille displays and Braille e-books that use different technologies for transmitting graphic information of different types (pictures, maps, graphs, texts, etc.).
+There is a variety of contemporary electronic devices that serve the needs of blind people that operate in Braille, such as refreshable braille displays and braille e-books that use different technologies for transmitting graphic information of different types (pictures, maps, graphs, texts, etc.).